Last month I put up a short blog and infographic about how to perfect your funding application.

 5. Answer the question!
 “It’s THE best rule.”

 It’s great to see this being suggested by a fundraiser!
 We often get applications where the answers in the form don’t marry up to the questions, and it makes it quite difficult to assess the project.
-If you aren’t sure what the question is really asking, get in touch with the funder and ask.
+If you aren’t sure what the question is really asking, get in touch with us and ask – we’d rather talk it over than leave you second guessing.

 6. “Don’t make funders work too hard to understand what you’re doing”

-This comes down to editing, avoiding jargon, and making sure your application flows logically.
+This comes down to editing, avoiding jargon, and trying to make your application flow logically.
 Try to write as if you are explaining your project to a colleague who has good background knowledge, but doesn’t know much specifically about your work.
+It’s easy to miss things when you are very close to your work!

 7. Don’t give up!
 Ask questions, get feedback, try again.